 Among other old deeds is one from John Penn, the elder, and John Penn, Jr., to George Follmer for 147 acres in Haycock, Nockamixon and Bedminster townships, June 14, 1785, it being a part of 3000 acres of lottery land marked in the general plan thereof as No. 2, adjoining lands of Jacob Beidelman, Anthony Greaser and Philip Stone.
-George Fulmer, grandson of the first purchaser, now Another deed of October 6, 1789, to Henry Piles owns the tract. in Nockamixon, containing 63 acres, adjoining lands of Mary Stover, Jacob Meyers, John Piles and Anthony Greaser.
+George Fulmer, grandson of the first purchaser, now owns the tract.
+Another deed of October 6, 1789, to Henry Piles in Nockamixon, containing 63 acres, adjoining lands of Mary Stover, Jacob Meyers, John Piles and Anthony Greaser.
 This farm was part of lottery land No. 3, and is now owned by Peter Fleck.
 The cost of the original purchase was £55.11s.
 3d.
 A deed similar to the aforesaid was made to Jacob Meyers adjoining it one day later of the same area and price.
 This farm is now owned by Jacob Reigel.
+The First Church.-Soon after settlement the early pioneers